vectordotdev/vector/docs/usage/configuration/sinks/console.md

   # REQUIRED - General

   # The component type
-  type = "console" # one of: console
+  type = "console" # must be: console

   # A list of upstream source for more info.
   inputs = ["my-source-id"]